ml5js/ml5-website-v01/docs/api-Pix2Pix.md

 ### Parameters

-  - `model` - Optional.
-The path for a valid model.
+  - `model` - The path for a valid model.
   - `callback` - Optional.
 A function to run once the model has been loaded.
 If no callback is provided, it will return a promise that will be resolved once the model has loaded.

 ## Properties